colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Machine learning/IPL Project.md

 ## <div align="center"><ins>Post - course benefits</ins></div>

 -  Get your Resume and GitHub reviewed by experts. *[Additional service at cheaper price]*
--  Once you have undertaken and completed the course, you will get full-fledged support from our mentors from the community for any technical help, guidance, etc.
+-  Once you have undertaken and completed the project, you will get a project completion certificate and full-fledged support from our mentors from the community for any technical help, guidance, etc.
 - As most of the company prefer giving assignment to the candidate for ML role, we can help you to mentor for same.
-- As we have mentored and we know your skills and achievement, we will refer you for any AI/ML job which fits your profile.
+- As we have mentored and we know your skills and achievement, we will refer you for any AI/ML job in sports analytics companies which fits your profile.
 - As we know LinkedIn is the platform to catch recruiters' attention, we will shout out your achievements, help to boost your work on LinkedIn to get visibility.
-- You will be eligible for intermediate and advance concepts in the same series.
+- You will be eligible for future sports analytics projects.

 ## <div align="center"><ins>Resume and LinkedIn Review</ins></div>
 -	Design and formatting